 In Chichibu city, Saitama prefecture, there is a special type of Meisen kimono weaving called Chichibu Meisen.
 This technique involves first weaving the main color and then loosening the fabric to weave the pattern on top.
 They even have a museum dedicated to the craft where you can try your hands at this special weaving technique.
 Because the fabric has the same pattern and appearance on both sides, it can be turned inside out when one side becomes dirty.

 WAttention staff had the chance to try on real Meisen haori (kimono jacket) from the collection of Kimura Kazue, a cheery lady living in Chichibu city.
 Parts of her collection have been on display around the world and she has appeared in some kimono magazines.

 80 minutes from Ikebukuro station with the Limited Express train to Chichibu station.

 WATTENTION NINJA WRITER PROFILE

-From popular culture to traditional culture, I’ve immersed myself in both.
+I’ve immersed myself in both.
 I love writing about tradition, history, and sharing fun discoveries.
 If I’m not outside watching a festival parade I’m leisurely reading manga in kimono.